deadc0de6/dotdrop/docs/howto/improve-git-integration.md

-# Improve git integration
+# Improve Git integration

 The below aliases can help with the process of updating your dotfiles between multiple hosts.
-Add those to your `~/.zshrc` or `~/.bashrc`.
+Add them to your `~/.zshrc` or `~/.bashrc`.
 You can then simply run `dotsync` to push or pull from your dotfile repository.

 ```
 # Your dotdrop git repository location